A Beautiful Revolution Pt. 1

 A Beautiful Revolution Pt.
 1 is the thirteenth studio album by American rapper Common.
 It was released on October 30, 2020 through Loma Vista Recordings, making it his second project released for the label.
 Production was handled by Karriem Riggins, Burniss Travis and Robert Glasper.
 It features guest appearances from PJ, Black Thought, Chuck D, Jessica Care Moore, Lenny Kravitz, Morgan Parker and Stevie Wonder.

 Critical reception

+Robin Murray of Clash, in a 8/10 review, found "Steeped in his Soulquarian roots, ‘A Beautiful Revolution Pt 1’ taps into the man’s bedrock, while also presenting fresh avenues for exploration across seven songs that prove Common’s brand of soulful hip-hop remains thoroughly unique...In an era dominated by polarisation and opposition, ‘A Beautiful Revolution Pt 1’ seems to find its meaning in unity, and movement.
+Much more than a throwaway project, it contains some of Common’s most insightful, daring, and overtly beautiful music in a decade."